 When it comes to reputation, Coinbase is potentially the best-known cryptocurrency broker in the space.
 Launched in 2012, this broker has since attracted over 35 million customers from over 100 countries.
 The platform holds an Authorized Payment License in the UK, meaning that it is regulated by the FCA.

 As such, you should have no concerns about buying Bitcoin at Coinbase.
 In particular, and much like eToro, Coinbase is a good choice if you are looking for a super user-friendly platform to buy Bitcoin.
 This is because the end-to-end purchase process should take no more than 15 minutes and it requires no knowledge of how investments work.

 You can also get started with small amounts – with minimums depending on your choice of payment method.
 Supported options include a debit card and UK bank transfer.
 However, the main drawback of choosing Coinbase is that it is one of the most costly ways to buy Bitcoin.

 For example, while eToro charges just 0.5% on deposits, Coinbase will take a 3.99% commission on debit card payments.
 Then, when it comes to trading commissions, Coinbase charges 1.49%.
 At eToro, you’ll pay no commission at all.
 In terms of security, Coinbase operates institutional-grade systems.

 At the forefront of this is that 98% of its coins are held in cold storage.
 This means that they cannot be hacked by an external actor, largely because the coins are never connected to a live server.
+This broker also has a great reputation with its customers for user experience and customer service, quite a contrast to some others which you can see in our Bittrex review.
 Finally, we should note that unlike eToro, Coinbase does give you the option of withdrawing your Bitcoin to a private wallet.